Jehovah: Introduction into English

 The earliest available Latin text to use a vocalization similar to Jehovah dates from the 13th century.
 The Brown-Driver-Briggs Lexicon suggested that the pronunciation Jehovah was unknown until 1520 when it was introduced by Galatinus, who defended its use.

 In English it appeared in William Tyndale's translation of the Pentateuch ("The Five Books of Moses") published in 1530 in Germany, where Tyndale had studied since 1524, possibly in one or more of the universities at Wittenberg, Worms and Marburg, where Hebrew was taught.
-The spelling used by Tyndale was "Iehouah"; at that time, "I" was not distinguished from J, and U was not distinguished from V. The original 1611 printing of the Authorized King James Version used "IEHOVA".
+The spelling used by Tyndale was "Iehouah"; at that time, "I" was not distinguished from J, and U was not distinguished from V. The original 1611 printing of the King James Version used "IEHOVA".
 Tyndale wrote about the divine name: "IEHOUAH [Jehovah], is God's name; neither is any creature so called; and it is as much to say as, One that is of himself, and dependeth of nothing.
 Moreover, as oft as thou seest in great letters (except there be any error in the printing), it is in Hebrew Iehouah, Thou that art; or, He that is."
 The name is also found in a 1651 edition of Ramón Martí's Pugio fidei.

 The name Jehovah (initially as Iehouah) appeared in all early Protestant Bibles in English, except Coverdale's translation in 1535.
 The Roman Catholic Douay–Rheims Bible used "the Lord", corresponding to the Latin Vulgate's use of Dominus (Latin for Adonai, "Lord") to represent the Tetragrammaton.
-The Authorized King James Version, which used "Jehovah" in a few places, most frequently gave "the " as the equivalent of the Tetragrammaton.
+The King James Version, which used "Jehovah" in a few places, most frequently gave "the " as the equivalent of the Tetragrammaton.
 The form Iehouah appeared in John Rogers' Matthew Bible in 1537, the Great Bible of 1539, the Geneva Bible of 1560, Bishop's Bible of 1568 and the King James Version of 1611.
 More recently, Jehovah has been used in the Revised Version of 1885, the American Standard Version in 1901, and the New World Translation of the Holy Scriptures of Jehovah's Witnesses in 1961.